lgiese/lgiese.boat.io/boat.md

 <h3>Testing results</h3>

 <p>The boat was easy to put together.
 It drove, although quite unstable and it didn´t conquer the waves and currents easily.
 A big problem was size.
 There wasn´t much space left to store the equipment save from water and interferences between different GPS modules occured.
-We thought about solving those problems by printing the same boat again and convert it to a catamaran but as the printing took several days we decided to start all over.</p>
+We thought about solving those problems by printing the same boat again and convert it to a catamaran but as the printing process took several days we decided to start all over.</p>

 <h2>The First Catamaran Prototype</h2>